Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_slides.md

   - Author and submit collations
 - Collation: Info necessary for validators to process and validate a parachain block.
 - Collations include: upward and horizontal messages, new validation code, resulting head data, proof of validity, processed downward messages, and hrmp_watermark (relay block up to which all hrmp messages have been processed)
-- PoV: The smallest bundle of information sufficient to validate a block.
+- PoV: Information necessary to mimic parachain state and transactions for the purpose of executing a single parachain block.
   Will revisit in more detail.

 ---